vZekii/Schedule-1-Effect-Finder/README.md

 ## Usage

 The script features quite a few options.
-For details on how to use each, you can use --help on each feature
+For details on how to use each, you can use --help on each feature.
+To run the script, first enter the `effect_finder` directory.

 ```
 python main.py --help